I’m Kelly Rheel.

 Kelly’s exploits on the internet have even transcended the boundaries of her online persona, creeping unfortunately into her professional life, where she was recently featured on the immensely popular website Yelp.

 For my last session, I received my appointment confirmation with the name of the techniciaion who would be doing my treatment.
 I was bored and googled her name, Kelly R (name suppressed), and up popped a blog with a big fat entry on how she hates people with Groupons and how they never tip when they should, or if they do, not enough.
 I was so tempted to cancel my appointment after reading this (even though I do tip, it was the principle of the matter) but went through with it anyway.
 She was nice enough during the session.” – Allie S

 You can see Kelly’s response to this review in her post titled Let’s Get Rheel – A Conversation With My Boss.

-While the internet has yet to truly experience the scope of Kelly’s reach, mostly because it’s a serious bitch getting published by anything other than a Twitter account these days, The Rheel Daze continues to to strive towards complete over saturation of the web.
-I’m talking to you Huffington Post, Salon, Jezebel, Gawker, Reddit, Cracked, Buzzfeed and Digg.
-Like, WTF, not even a “We’re not interested at this time.” reply?
+While the internet has yet to truly experience the scope of Kelly’s reach, mostly because it’s a serious bitch getting published by anything other than a Twitter account, The Rheel Daze continues to to strive towards complete over saturation of the web one cat post at a time.

 ANYWAY, if you’re interested in working with, or being featured on The Rheel Daze, please contact Kelly@therheeldaze.com and thanks for dropping by!